helpimnotdmv/Marzenapedia/articles/forces-armes-marzenires.md

 ### Intelligence: Bataillons de Renseignement (BR)

 Army intelligence is organised through the Bataillons de Renseignement (BR) — standing units of the order of battle assigned to COI headquarters as operational requirements dictate, consistent with the plug-and-play philosophy of the COI structure.
-Personnel above battalion grade within the BR operate under the dual-command arrangement with the Directorate for Military Intelligence (DRM), with DRM controlling tasking and career progression while the units remain on the army order of battle.
+Personnel above battalion grade within the BR operate under the dual-command arrangement with the Directorate for External and Technical Intelligence (DRET), with DRET controlling tasking and career progression while the units remain on the army order of battle.
 Designated BR units: **1er BR, 2e BR, 3e BR, 4e BR,** with a fifth element held for COI Sahel rotations.

 ---